stock2shop/website/content/features/dolfin.md

 ### Sync specific Product data
 All Product data sent from Dolfin can be filtered as needed.
 We might not require a certain amount of details to be sent through with the needed Product data.
-In these cases, we can synchronize only the required data into Stock2Shop to them push up to your Webstore.
+In these cases, we can synchronize only the required data into Stock2Shop to then push up to your Webstore.